awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 1. The developer kit copies the configuration archive and network configuration file to itself, connects to the network, and connects to the AWS Cloud\.
 To continue, choose **Next**\.

-1. Follow the instructions to complete setup\.
+1. Do not add cameras at this time\.
+Proceed through the remaining steps to complete setup\.

 ## Upgrade the developer kit software<a name="gettingstarted-upgrade"></a>

 The AWS Panorama Appliance Developer Kit has several software components, including a Linux operating system, the [AWS Panorama application SDK](applications-panoramasdk.md), and supporting computer vision libraries and frameworks\.
 To ensure that you can use the latest features and applications with your developer kit, upgrade its software after setup and whenever an update is available\.

-**To upgrade the appliance software**
+**To update the appliance software**

 1. Open the AWS Panorama console [Appliances page](https://console.aws.amazon.com/panorama/home#appliances)\.